epikhighs/2016-platform/README.md

         - AMD/ES6 mixed output
         - ES6 only output
 1. AMD compatibility
+    1. for application code
         1. loaded in AMD module
         1. loaded in AMD module from ES6 module
         1. loaded in ES6 module from AMD module
+    1. for vendor code (no shim - e.g. moment.js)
+        1. loaded in AMD module from es6 module
+        1. loaded in AMD module from AMD module

 Todo

 1. AMD compatibility
     1. load in shims
         1. first load in vendors from js/vendor
         1. then load in most of vendors form npm directly
 1. dev environment setup
     1. debugging!
     1. hot module replace HMR